paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 5. Finisher vs Opener
 6. Familiarity Lover vs Novelty Lover
 7. Promotion-focused vs Prevention-focused
+    - Are you looking primarily to add value to your life?
+Or protect against harm?
+Probably both in varying degrees depending on the context.
 8. Small step taker vs Big step taker
+    - Taking small steps to build a habit is more sustainable.
+When change is quick to come, it's quick to go too.
+    - On the other hand, if there's a lot of needed/wanted change, taking too much of an "incremental" approach to change can leave you stuck in old patterns too long.

 #### Editorial Note